elivz/VzUrl-Craft/README.md

 ![Screenshot of VZ URL for Craft](../gh-pages/screenshot.png?raw=true)

-Please note that VZ URL will not prevent the user from saving their weblog entry if if cannot validate the URL - it just warns them.
+Please note that VZ URL will not prevent the user from saving their entry if if cannot validate the URL - it just warns them.
 This is intentional, perhaps they are linking to a page they have not yet created, or the site they are linking to is currently down but they know the URL is correct.

 Template Variables
 ------------------